Technology Semiconductors Reference Data Updated 2026-05-31

 AMD options rank among the top 10 most liquid equity options.
 The stock's volatility and AI exposure drive massive trading activity.

-3 AMD Volatility Profile
+3 AMD Implied Volatility & IV Rank

 AMD implied volatility is elevated due to semiconductor cyclicality, AI competition with NVIDIA, and the stock's historical volatility.
 Earnings volatility is significant.